| 1.3 Introduction to Macromolecules |

 Dehydration Synthesis

-- Dominates during growth and biosynthesis
+- Dominates during growth and biosynthesis, when cells assemble new polymers

 Hydrolysis

-- Dominates during digestion and molecular recycling
+- Dominates during digestion and molecular recycling, when cells break polymers down into monomers

-Both reactions center on covalent bonds and water, but they operate in opposite directions — a symmetry that AP exam questions frequently test by asking students to compare the two side by side, specifying bond changes and the precise fate of the water molecule.
+Both reactions center on covalent bonds and water, but they operate in opposite directions — a symmetry that AP exam questions frequently test by asking students to compare the two side by side, specifying the bond changes and the precise fate of the water molecule.